What Can Consumers Expect After the Formation of Malaysia SST?

 Initial 600 kWh has been exempted for electricity supplied to domestic consumers.
 However, electricity supplied to the domestic customers for over 600 kWh comes within the scope of a billing cycle of at least 28 days

-Air transport services for domestic passengers and all other services that are connected with such services, apart from the air transport routes mentioned in the Rural Air Services Agreement as an exception
+Air transport services for domestic passengers and all other related services.
+This excludes the air transport routes mentioned in the Rural Air Services Agreement as an exception.

 Different kinds of IT services with the exception of sales of good related to the services provided a well as the IT services provision outside Malaysia.
-According to the new order, service providers offering taxable services in Malaysia are required to be registered when their entire value of taxable services offered is more than MYR 500,000 in a year.
+According to the new order, service providers offering taxable services in Malaysia will need to register if they offer taxable services which value to more than MYR 500,000 in a year.

 Misconception and facts